Tripadvisor just named Hanoi—the bustling, heart-of-Vietnam city—as the Best Food Destination in the World for 2024!

 3. Chả Cá Lã Vọng

-The fish is served with vermicelli noodles, a variety of herbs, roasted peanuts, and funky Mắm Tôm (fermented shrimp paste sauce) or Nước Chấm (dipping fish sauce) for those who hesitate to try the shrimp paste.
+It doesn’t stop there—the fish is enjoyed with vermicelli noodles, fresh herbs, roasted peanuts, and of course, the bold and funky Mắm Tôm (fermented shrimp paste) or a gentler option, Nước Chấm (Vietnamese dipping fish sauce).

 Where to eat: